Top 30 Highest Paying Jobs You Can Find In Florida

 Number of people employed in Florida: 123,800

-Duties and responsibilities include formulating policies, managing daily operations, and planning the use of materials and human resources, but are too diverse and general in nature to be classified in any one functional area of management or administration, such as personnel, purchasing, or administrative services.
+Policies must be created, daily operations must be managed, and the use of materials and human resources must be planned.
+These duties and responsibilities, however, are too varied and general in nature to be categorized in any one functional area of management or administration, such as personnel, purchasing, or administrative services.

 4. Purchasing Managers